Motor vehicle tax

 Duty of disclosure

-Where there is an obligation to pay vehicle tax, the taxable party must notify the tax office (→ BMF)German text of this fact within one month.
+Where there is an obligation to pay motor vehicle tax, the taxable party must notify the tax office (→ BMF)German text of this fact within one month.
 The duty of disclosure arises upon registration of the first taxable vehicle.
 The disclosure can be made using Form Kr20 or without a form.

 In Austria, records must be kept detailing the model and number plate of the vehicle, the duration of the tax obligation and the tax base.

-If these records are kept for other reasons, separate records for the purpose of vehicle tax are not necessary.
+If these records are kept for other reasons, separate records for the purpose of motor vehicle tax are not necessary.

 Declaration obligation and payment of the tax